Creating a fun summer schedule & routine for kids & teens

 Need a hand in planning your child’s summer?

 Summer fun is our specialty at iD Tech!
-We’re excited to kick off our second fully-online edition of Virtual Tech Camps and Online Private Lessons courtesy of our team of Tech Rockstar instructors.
+We’re excited to be offering coding camps around the country, in addition to Virtual Tech Camps and Online Private Lessons—courtesy of our team of Tech Rockstar instructors.

 We’re here to help parents make summer awesome for their kids, and we can’t wait to create more memories like these testimonials from these VTC families: